Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

-The subtitling window can be of any size.
+\item[Size of Subtitling Window]~~The subtitling window can be of any size.
 If the window is short and narrow, there is a short gap between an image and subtitles, which simplifies focus switching.
 On the other hand, a small window contains short history, so the user can miss translation content if it disappears while paying attention to the video.
-A small window may also cause a long subtitling delay if the translation was updated in scrolled away part of text, so that Subtitler has to return and repeat it (a very disturbing ``reset'').
-With a large window, there is a larger distance between the end of subtitles and the image.
+A small window may also accidentally cause a long subtitling delay if the translation was updated in the scrolled-away part of text.
+In this situation, Subtitler has to ``reset'' the subtitles and repeat the part.
+With a large window, the distance between the growing end of the subtitles and the image is larger.
 The content stays longer, but it is more complicated to find a place where the user stopped reading before the last focus switch.

 Depending on spatial constraints, it is always recommended to use as large window as possible, especially for documents without visual information, where focus switching between an image and subtitles is not expected.
 We tested two pairs of sizes on the same documents.
-The results are in \Cref{tab:history}.
-As we expected, the window with 5 lines was rated insignificantly better than with 2 lines, but the 2-line was more comfortable for watching.
-The judges rated it with average 2.92 in final section of the questionnaire, while the 5-line average was 2.62.
+The results are in \Cref{tab:side-below} on the right.
+As we expected, the window with 5 lines was rated insignificantly better than with 2 lines in most scales and setups, but the 2-line reached a higher average watching comfort (2.92) that the 5-line setup (2.62).

-For an audio-only document, we also tested the large (18 lines) vs. medium (5 lines) window, observing users' reported preference for the large one but slightly higher comprehension and continuous feedback for the medium one, see the lower part of \cref{tab:history}.
+For an audio-only document, we also tested the large (18 lines) vs. medium (5 lines) window, observing users' reported preference for the large one but slightly higher comprehension and continuous feedback for the medium one, see the right part of \cref{tab:side-below}.